tiagoapolo/front-end-angularjs-automate-tasks/README.md

 ##  To run the Contact REST API

-Go to /contact-app/server folder
+Go to /server folder
 ```
-cd contact-app/server
+cd server/
 ```
-Then install all packages:
+Install all packages:
 ```
 npm install
 ```